Guayaquil, Ecuador

 Screenshot this before you go

-Say "hay ambiente" to a bartender in Urdesa and they'll immediately know whether you're in the right place — or point you to the right venue.
+Say "hay ambiente" to a bartender in Urdesa and they'll immediately know if you're in the right place — or point you to the right venue.
 It's the local shorthand for the queer scene.

 Download InDrive and Cabify as backups to Uber — Guayaquil's rideshare availability gets spotty after 2am, and you want options when leaving the clubs.